 Chicken a la King was extremely popular in the 50s and 60s.
 So popular that you would think it was created during that time period but it was actually created in the late 19th century.
-It was such a prevalent dish during the mid century that writer Calvin Trillin was wondering where its whereabouts was in an article for The Saturday Evening Post as it was everywhere from club dinners, wedding and almost every restaurant.
+It was such a prevalent dish during the mid-century that writer Calvin Trillin was wondering where its whereabouts were in an article for The Saturday Evening Post as it used to be everywhere from club dinners to weddings and almost every restaurant.
 He jokes that he thinks the government is hiding it in the huge silos in the plains of the United States or the salt caves in Kansas where the army keeps old reports.
 He wasn’t wrong about the popularity.
 Open almost any cookbook from that time period and you will find a version of Chicken a la King.

 Who and where was the recipe created?

 There are a few tales of the origins of Chicken a la King.
 Here are the most likely suspects:

 1. At the popular New York beachside resort, Brighton Beach Hotel, Chef George Greenwald created the dish and asked the owners Clark King II and his wife to try it.
 They loved it and asked for more.
 The next day Greenwald asked King if he could put it on the menu and it was added as a special with a price tag of $1.25.
 New York Times food editor and cookbook author Craig Claiborne backs this claim up in his book The New York Times Food Encyclopedia.
 In it, photographer James N. Keen showed him a brochure that was written by Clark King’s son claiming the hotel as the origins.

 2. The New York City restaurant Delmonico’s supposedly created it in the 1880s.
 The story goes that restaurant customer Foxhall P. Keene, the son of sportsman and businessman James R. Keene, came up with the idea.